What is flurazepam?

 Should I stop taking flurazepam once I find out that I am pregnant?

 Talk with your healthcare providers before making changes to how you take this medication.
 If you take this medication regularly and then suddenly stop taking it, you could have withdrawal symptoms.
 We don’t know what effects withdrawal might have on a pregnancy.
-Your healthcare providers can help with slowly stopping this medication if you plan to stop using flurazepam during a pregnancy.
+Your healthcare providers can help with slowly stopping this medication if you plan to stop taking flurazepam during a pregnancy.

 Does taking flurazepam increase the chance for miscarriage?